 Important Note on Divisions/Points

-For the 2018 Points Year, which runs from Jan.
-1, 2018 - Nov.
-30, 2018, your age on the final round of a tournament will determine the division you will play in for that event.
+For the 2020 Points Year, which runs through December 31, 2020, your age on the first round of a tournament will determine the division you will play in for that event.
 In the case of a birthday moving you into a new division during the course of the points year, you may wish to play up a division early on if you are vying for year end honors or Player Of The Year for a division.
 Please know that points earned in a division won't transfer to another division.

 Code of Conduct Violation Penalties